What does dreaming about drinking alcohol mean?

 How long will it last?

 How long is a piece of string?
-Some people never experience anything like this and others will be dreaming about drinking alcohol for months.
+Some people never experience anything like this and others will be sleeping and dreaming about drinking alcohol for months.

 Personally, I experienced drinking dreams quite regularly for about a month.

 Then slowly they reduced in frequency until I had the last one I remember about seven months out from my last drink.

 The phantom hangovers lasted about the same length of time but with much less frequency that the dreaming about drinking alcohol that would wake me up in a panic that I had gone back to the booze.